wvbe/interfais/README.md

     * Reusing FocusManager for ui interactivity as well
 * v 0.1.0
     * Initial release

+# Bucket list
+* Windows compati... never mind
+* Better way to ui.clear(), or rerender select rows in general.
+* Color themes/palettes for different cases (eg. focused, blurred, highlighted, dimmed, error, warn, info, etc...)
+* Fix the bugs listed under "Known bugs"
+* Not prerender lines before viewport & scroll, instead remember last queueItem & queueItemLine
+* Not preprender lines after viewport & scroll
+* Exit early when cannot scroll, (or at least not clear lines further than one (or scrollDistance) rows away from lines when scrolling up or down)
+* pageUp & pageDown should first/last focus ui menu
+* A catch() mechanism in InputManager that keeps an array of catches, but only uses the most recent one an pops when released.

 # Compatibility
 Works on my machine (ubuntu box).
 Seen it work on an apple.
 Doesn't work on windows, though it didn't break as hard as I had expected it to.
 Pull requests are welcome, since I have no intention of adopting Windows as a development platform myself.